-Uttering counterfeit coin, contrary to section 308 of the Penal Code (2013 Revision)
+Uttering counterfeit coin, contrary to section 308 of the Penal Code (2019 Revision)

-TARTICOLARS OF OFFERCE

 A.B., on the day of , at , uttered a counterfeit twenty-five cent piece knowing the same to be counterfeit.

-19.

-STATEMENT OF OFFENCE

-Perjury, contrary to section 101 of the Penal Code (2013 Revision)
+Perjury, contrary to section 101 of the Penal Code (2019 Revision)

-PARTICULARS OF OFFENCE

 A.B., on the day of , at , being a witness upon the trial of an action in the Grand Court, in which one was plaintiff and one was defendant, knowingly falsely swore that he saw one N.M., in the street called Street, on the day of .

-20.

-STATEMENT OF OFFENCE

-First Count Producing an obscene writing for the purpose of public distribution, contrary to section 157(1)(a) of the Penal Code (2013 Revision)
+Producing an obscene writing for the purpose of public distribution, contrary to section 157(1)(a) of the Penal Code (2019 Revision)

-PARTICULARS OF OFFENCE

 E.M., on the day of , at , made and published or caused to be made and published an obscene writing, the particulars of which are published with this indictment.
 (Particulars to specify pages and lines complained of where necessary, as in a book).

-96

-Second Count

-Importing an obscene writing for the purpose of public distribution, contrary to section 157(1)(b) of the Penal Code (2013 Revision)
+Importing an obscene writing for the purpose of public distribution, contrary to section 157(1)(b) of the Penal Code (2019 Revision)

+E.M., on the day of , at , imported , for the purpose of distribution to the public an obscene writing, the particulars of which are published with this indictment.

+A.B., undischarged bankrupt obtaining credit, contrary to section 173 of the Bankruptcy Law (1997 Revision);

+C.D., counselling and procuring the same offence

+PARTICULARS OF OFFENCES

-E.M., on the imported obscene writing, the , at for the purpose of distribut hich are published with the STATEME ENT OF OFFENCE A.B., undischarge Bankruptcy Law ining credit, contrary to section 173 of the C.D., counselling and procuring th e same offence PARTICULA ARS OF OFFENCES undischarged banl • , at dit to the extent of one hu . that he was an undischar C.D., at the same time and place of did aid, abet, counsel and d procure A B., to commit the said offence.
+A.B., on the day of , at , being an undischarged bankrupt obtained credit to the extent of one hundred dollars from H.S., without informing the said H.S. that he was an undischarged bankrupt.

+C.D., at the same time and place did aid, abet, counsel and procure A B., to commit the said offence.

-First Count False Accounting, contrary to section 255(1)(a) of the Penal Code (2013 Revision)
+False Accounting, contrary to section 255(1)(a) of the Penal Code (2019 Revision)